MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 ### Fulfillment location priority constraint

-This constraint type allows organizations to define a hierarchy of sources by using priority.
+The fulfillment location priority constraint type allows organizations to define a hierarchy of sources by using priority.
 The optimization service will then consider priority when identifying fulfillment sources for specific products.
 Sources with higher priority are considered first, then the optimization service will resolve to other sources.
 A source with a priority of **1** is higher priority than a source with priority **2**.

 You can define a location priority at the source list and then define a more specific product-based constraint for source and product in terms of priority.
 For write-in products, or unknown products, the optimization service will use location priority and assume 100% inventory is available at the fulfillment source.

 ### Maximum distance constraint

-This business constraint enables an organization to define the maximum distance a source or group of sources can extend to fulfill the order.
+The maximum distance constraint enables an organization to define the maximum distance a source or group of sources can extend to fulfill the order.

 You can define the maximum distance for a source list and override for a specific source.
-If there are overlapping maximum distance constraint defined for a source, the optimization service will apply the lower of the defined maximum distance for those sources.
+If there is an overlapping maximum distance constraint defined for a source, the optimization service will apply the lower of the defined maximum distance for those sources.

 ### Maximum number of fulfillment sources and partial order constraint

-This business constraint enables you to define whether an order or order lines can be fulfilled by one or multiple sources and whether it can be partially fulfilled.
+The maximum number of fulfillment sources and partial order constraint enables you to define whether an order or order lines can be fulfilled by one or multiple sources and whether it can be partially fulfilled.

-When you create this constraint, under the **Maximum providers per order** field, set **Partial lines** and **Partial orders** to **Yes.**
+When you create this constraint, in the **Maximum providers per order** field, set **Partial lines** and **Partial orders** to **Yes.**

 ## Fulfillment strategies